 With both accounts offering tax breaks and ways to save money, you may be thinking, "can I have an HSA and FSA?"
 Well, unfortunately, we have some bad news.
 Generally, you can't put money into a health savings account and flexible spending account in the same year (IRS).

 But there is one exception if your company allows it: contributing to a limited-purpose flexible spending accounts (LPFSA).
-Sometimes labeled "HSA-compatible FSA," these flexible spending accounts permit you to use pre-tax money for eligible dental and vision expenses (UHC).
+Sometimes labeled "HSA-compatible FSA," these accounts permit you to use pre-tax money for eligible dental and vision expenses only (UHC).
 With many health insurance plans excluding dental and vision coverage, a limited-purpose spending account could be a tax-friendly way to pay for larger expenses.
-Like your regular healthcare FSA, you can use the money for you, your spouse, or your children.
+Like your regular healthcare FSA, you can use the money for you, your spouse, or your qualified dependents.

-If you have a limited-purpose flexible spending account, it's even more important to be diligent about how you spend the money and find out which services are FSA-eligible.
-Before swiping your FSA card, you may want to call your plan provider to double-check the service's eligibility, and if you prefer plan reimbursement, you will need itemized copies of your receipts.
+If you have a limited-purpose flexible spending account, it's even more important to be diligent about how you spend the money and find out which products and services are eligible with your plan.
+Before swiping your FSA card, you may want to call your plan provider to double-check the product or service's eligibility.
+If you prefer plan reimbursement, you will need itemized copies of your receipts, but either way- hold onto your receipts!

 The bottom line